chealeanpenhchakrith/InstaLite/README.md

-# Instagram Home Page Clone
+# InstaLite

 This project is a static replica of the Instagram home page for desktop (PC) users, built using **only HTML and CSS**.

 ## 🚀 Overview

 The aim of this project is to practice front-end layout skills by reproducing Instagram's interface without using any JavaScript or external frameworks.
-It demonstrates how far you can go with just semantic HTML and well-structured CSS.

 ## 🛠️ Technologies Used